-This project comprises the construction of dual road tunnels, approximately nine kilometres in length, beneath Pennant Hills Road and the Northern Railway Line linking the M1 and M2 Motorways.
-Each of the tunnels will be built with a capacity for three lanes.
+This project comprised the construction of dual road tunnels, approximately 9km in length, beneath Pennant Hills Road and the Northern Railway Line linking the M1 and M2 Motorways.
+Each of the tunnels has been built with a capacity for three lanes.

 The benefits of the NorthConnex project include:

-The project is being delivered in partnership with the project's private sector sponsors; Transurban and the Westlink M7 Shareholders.
+The project was delivered in partnership with the project's private sector sponsors, Transurban and the Westlink M7 Shareholders.